OpenBSD Gaming Resource

-GemRB is a game engine recreation that runs Infinity Engine games which are 2D isometric RPGs made by Bethesda.
+GemRB runs Infinity Engine games which are 2D isometric RPGs made by Bethesda.
 There is no free game data for it unless you count demos.

 - GemRB Wiki - includes information about installing games without Microsoft Windows

 Instead says it is a simple text adventure interpreter, but like Ren'Py the games go beyond what the description says.
-Unfortunately almost all the games are in Russian.
+Unfortunately most of the games are in Russian.
 I tried all the English games and all of them worked.

 Aleph One is based on the original Marathon 2 engine.
 It runs Marathon, Marathon 2: Durandal, Marathon Infinity (Marathon 3), and 3rd party scenarios.
-Bungie released the Marathon game data for free.
+Bungie released the Marathon game data for free years ago.